Switcheo/tradehub/README.md

 cd install && sudo ./install.sh && cd - && rm -rf install
 ```

-## Set up a validator node
+### Sentry / public node setup

+If you are setting up a sentry node, this should be done before setting up your validator node.
+If you are setting up a public seed / peer node, this setup step will work as well.

-1. Update the validator config file that can be found at `/etc/switcheoctl/config/config.json`:
+1. Update the node config file that can be found at `/etc/switcheoctl/config/config.json`:
    1. `sudo nano /etc/switcheoctl/config/config.json`
    2. Choose a unique monikier that identifies you well and replace `hikaru` with it.
+   3. You should allow your node to connect to one other public node by configuring your
+   `persistent_peers`, we have provided the default as Switcheo's sentry node.
+2. Install with: `switcheoctl install-node`

+### Validator node setup

+1. Update the node config file that can be found at `/etc/switcheoctl/config/config.json`:
+   1. `sudo nano /etc/switcheoctl/config/config.json`
+   2. Choose a unique monikier that identifies you well and replace `hikaru` with it.
+   3. If you are using a sentry node, edit `persistent_peers` with the connection info for your sentry nodes.
+This should be given as a comma separated list of nodes in `<node_id>@<ip_address>:26656` format.

+      For example: `4ff8a406fc16e8b4bc0db59556295f8618fda1d7@52.1.1.1:26656,58995fb71258f3fbccbb79a28164895ffba70d74@52.1.1.2:26656`

+      You can find your `node_id` by curl-ing: `http://<ip_address>:26657/status`.

+   4. Set `pex` to `false`.
-   3. You may update other details for your validator later on.
+   5. You may update other details for your validator later on.
 2. Install with: `switcheoctl install-validator`
 3. Create the required wallets for running a validator node. **Store the generated mnemonics in a safe, offline location!**